alvolex/LinkedListSnake/README.md

 ## Pathfinding Game Mode

 In this mode the Snake moves by itself using the A* pathfinding algorithm to find a path to where the food has spawned.
 Once the food has been taken we check for a new path to wherever the food re-spawned at.
-If there is no valid path then we get a game-over screen the snake will try to find an empty tile and move towards it.
+If there is no valid path then the snake will try to find an empty tile and move towards it.
 Currently it does this in order LEFT, RIGHT, UP, DOWN.
+If no path is available we get a game-over screen.

 Future improvements on this would be to try and figure out a better way for the snake to move when it can't get a direct path to the food.
 The current implementation of trying to go Left, right, up or down is kind of "dirty" in the sense that there are definitely a better path than to just randomly go in these directions.